ohyeah8000/Qidi-X-Max-3-Configuration/README.md

-Beacon probe instead of other probes --> install Utilisation of Beacon rev H accelerometer instead of ADXL345 chip Klippain Shaketune environment to substitue standard input shaper methods KAMP environment to substitue proprietary Qidi meshing methods Macros are defined in the macros.cfg
+Beacon probe instead of other probes --> install Utilisation of Beacon rev H accelerometer instead of ADXL345 chip Klippain Shaketune environment to substitue standard input shaper methods (deactivated-KAMP environment to substitue proprietary Qidi meshing methods) Macros are defined in the macros.cfg
 Attention ball screw spindles installed with different rotation distance value! (see stepper_Z section) All conflicting and non nderstandable code is gone along with dangerous developer functionalities like [force_move]